embEDUx/documentation/src/index.md

 Instructions](setup/setup.md)

 ### Post Install
-The post installation procedures will guide the Administrator trough creating toolchains and the user documentation.
+The post installation procedures will guide the Administrator through creating toolchains and the user documentation.
 These are very important steps, because the objects are required by the user to use the buildsystem.